lmorda/android-interview-problem/README.md

-# android-homework-problem
+# android-interview-problem

-This project serves as a starter template for a typical list/details Android coding problem.
+This project serves as a starter template for a typical list/details Android interview homework problem.
 The project utilizes the latest Android libraries including Jetpack Compose, Dagger Hilt, Retrofit, Coil, Timber, MockK, Espresso, and Kotlin DSL gradle build scripts.

 ## Architecture and Design Decisions